Azure/autorest.powershell/extensions/powershell/README.md

   - source-file-other
 ```

 The following verb-mapping is used as an aid to infer cmdlet-verbs.
-Every entry maps an operationId-method to a PowerShell cmdlet verb.
+Every entry maps an operationId-method to a PowerShell cmdlet-verb.
 The operationId-method is the identifier that comes after the underscore in the operationId.
 For example:
 - In MyResource_List, the method is List.
 - In SomeAPI_CheckNameAvailability, the method is CheckNameAvailability.

 Note: It is not necessary to have an entry for every method because AutoRest will still be able to infer a verb by examining the operationId.
+However, if an entry is added in the configuration, it is guaranteed that the cmdlet created will get the cmdlet-verb from the operationId-method -> cmdlet verb mapping.

 ``` yaml
 verb-mapping: